Type 2 Diabetes Surgery

 • Blurred vision occurs due to damage to the nerves and capillaries in the eye.

-Who Can Have Type 2 Diabetes Surgery?
+Who is a candidate for Type 2 Diabetes Surgery?

 Diabetes